mauriziocescon/ng-playground/why-macros.md

 So with macros and `**.ng` files
 - you avoid unwanted flexility (definitions: let / var),
-- you avoid strange scope behaviours (unwanted above),
+- you avoid strange scope behaviours (`unwanted` above),
 - you have clear markers for tools,
 - you keep DI separated from script / template and at the same time enable the definition of providers depending on inputs, but not on variables defined inside script.

-Note that an alternative approach would be something like below: it's more verbose, but it doesn't suffer from the hoisting problem.
-I'd likely imply having 2 way of ways of defining components.
+Note that an alternative approach would be something like below: it's more verbose, but it doesn't have the special `script` / `template` hoisting rules.
+It'd likely imply having 2 ways of defining components.
 ```ts
 import { linkedSignal, input, WritableSignal, provide, inject } from '@angular/core';